 Minimizing the term on the right hand side of previous inequality leads to k of the order $n^{\frac{d}{d+2}}$ and

-This section concludes that our penalty shape is $a\sqrt{\frac{k}{n}}$ where $a$ is a constant.
-In \cite{birge2007minimal}, a data-driven method has been introduced to calibrate such criteria whose penalties are known up to a multiplicative factor: the "slope heuristics".
+We conclude that our penalty shape is $a\sqrt{\frac{k}{n}}$ where $a$ is a constant.
+In \cite{birge2007minimal}, a data-driven method has been introduced to calibrate such criteria whose penalties are known up to a multiplicative factor: the “slope heuristics”.
 This method consists of estimating the constant of penalty function by the slope of the expected linear relation of $-W_n(\hat{c}_{k})$ with respect to the penalty shape values $\text{pen}_{\text{shape}}(k) = \sqrt{\frac{k}{n}}$.\\